-The Brittany Ferries service itself is really good and in my opinion compares very favorably with other ferry operators and it really is an excellent way to get down to Spain without the drag down from the Northern ferry ports.
+The Brittany Ferries service itself is really good and in my opinion compares very favorably with other ferry operators and really is an excellent way to get down to Spain without the drag down from the Northern ferry ports.
 On this occasion disembarkation from the ferry took an age and probably the longest it’s ever took on any of the ferry crossing I have done.

 But once off the boat the rainy journey to Plymouth, the dodgy crossing across the Bay of Biscay and the frustratingly long wait to get off the boat were soon forgotten as we cleared the port and headed for the N621 and Panes and then into to simply stunning and magnificent Picos de Europa.

-I traveled in Europe a lot over the years – lots of times in the car with either my wife or family, plenty of times when flying to holiday destinations etc and probably around 17 or so European bike trips – and I have to say that whilst the Picos are not as extensive a mountain range as the Alps, Pyrenees etc the three days we spent there were an absolute revelation to me – and if anywhere was made for a motorbike then it’s here.
+I have traveled in Europe a lot over the years – lots of times in the car with either my wife or family, plenty of times when flying to holiday destinations etc and probably around 17 or so European bike trips – and I have to say that whilst the Picos are not as extensive a mountain range as the Alps, Pyrenees etc the three days we spent there were an absolute revelation to me – and if anywhere was made for a motorbike then it’s here.

 I done plenty of the passes in the Swiss Alps, I’ve biked in Austria, Trentino, the Dolomites, the Pyrenees, the Italian Lakes and so many other places – but without doubt the Picos hold their own when matched against anywhere that I have ever been on a bike.